liferay/liferay-docs/discover/portal/articles/03-collaboration/03-social-networking/01-leveraging-social-apps-activities-tracking-and-user-connections.markdown

 [Javadocs](http://http://docs.liferay.com/portal/7.0/javadocs/portal-service/com/liferay/social/kernel/service/package-summary.html)
 for information about Liferay's social API.

-Probably the core Social app is the Activities app.
+Probably the core Social application is Activities.
 It displays information about user activity on the site where you added the app.
 User activities tracked include updates to the Documents and Media library, blog posts, message boards posts, wiki pages, and bookmarks.
 Liferay also tracks information about web